yoshinorisekimoto/api-learning-notes/notes/Step8–Error-Handling.md

 - Understanding the meaning of error codes is more important than reproducing every error in a mock API

 ## Why it matters
-Error codes help identify whether a problem comes from the request, authentication, or the server.
+Understanding error codes helps identify the root cause of failures in APIs, whether they originate from the client, authentication, or the server.
-This is essential for debugging and understanding API behavior in real-world systems.
+This is essential for debugging and designing reliable systems.

+## Key Insight
+Error codes indicate where the failure occurs in the system: client, authentication, or server.